Biden moves to declassify documents about Sept. 11 attacks

 The order directs the Justice Department and other executive branch agencies to begin a declassification review and requires that declassified documents be released over the next six months.

 Still, the practical impact of the executive order and any new documents it might yield was not immediately clear.
 Past investigations have outlined ties between Saudi nationals and some of the airplane hijackers, but have not established the government was directly involved.

-How the release of any previously withheld documents might change that assessment is not known.
+A long-running lawsuit in federal court in New York alleges that Saudi officials provided significant support to some of the hijackers before the attacks and aims to hold the kingdom accountable.
+The Saudi government has denied any connection to the attacks.

+The families have long asserted that Saudi officials played more of a direct role than the U.S. government has said publicly, citing in part the fact that the first two hijackers to arrive in the U.S. ahead of the attack were welcomed and assisted by a Saudi diplomat.
+They have long accused the government of stonewalling their demands for documents, and on Thursday, urged the Justice Department’s inspector general to investigate the FBI’s apparent inability to locate a photograph, video and other records they seek.

-The Justice Department revealed last month that the FBI had recently concluded an investigation that examined certain 9/11 hijackers and potential co-conspirators, and that it would now work to see if it could share information that it had previously determined could not be disclosed.
+The Justice Department revealed last month that the FBI had recently concluded an investigation examining certain 9/11 hijackers and potential co-conspirators, and that it would now work to see if it could share information that it had previously determined could not be disclosed.

-But, the families said Thursday, “thus far, no additional substantive material has been produced, and the FBI has not agreed to make a further effort to find its missing documents.”
+Under the terms of the executive order, the FBI must complete by Sept.
+11 its declassification review of documents from that probe, which it has referred to as the “Subfile Investigation.”

+Over the course of the next six months, the order states, the government should review for declassification purposes all interview reports, documents with investigative findings, any phone and banking records, other interview reports and other information seen as potentially relevant to the attacks.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP